tophatsilk/tophat-silk/docs/developerManual/Datatypes.md

 ```
 **Figure 2**.
 FromWidget definition in Form.purs.

-These FormWidgeta are called in the helper functions at lines 86 and further in the Form.purs, that verify input.
+These FormWidgets are called in the helper functions at lines 86 and further in the Form.purs, that verify input.

 Expanding the number of data types will have to start here.